finleysg/bhmc2/punch-list.md

 * Check and fix formatting on event markdown (templates and derived events)
 * From the calendar, external events should open in a new window
 * Financials/payments FAQs
-* Fix bug - Financials is opening to club policies
 * Acceptable scores item: adjust to read better on the phone
 * Payments: message to please don't navigate away
 * Payments: ability to choose whether or not to save a card